TERREMEMBER/znbase/docs/content/stable/deploy/manual-deployment/_index.md

         <div class="title">2.
 Install software</div>
       </div>
       <div class="body">
-          Install the YugabyteDB software on each of the nodes.
+          Install the ZNbaseDB software on each of the nodes.
       </div>
     </a>
   </div>